DanteLore/dantelore/content/posts/face-clustering-with-python.md

 } while (something changed)

 <!-- /wp:preformatted -->
-I used the [Scikit Learn](http://scikit-learn.org/) implementation of K-means to do my clustering.
+I used the <a href="http://scikit-learn.org/">Scikit Learn</a> implementation of K-means to do my clustering.
 Here's a snippet:
 <!-- wp:preformatted -->
 <strong>import </strong>numpy <strong>as </strong>np
 <strong>from </strong>sklearn.cluster <strong>import </strong>KMeans